syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/3d-chart/EJ2_ASP.NETCORE/date-time-axis.md

 **Applying padding to the range**

 Padding can be applied to the minimum and maximum extremes of the range by using the [`RangePadding`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.Chart3DAxis.html#Syncfusion_EJ2_Charts_Chart3DAxis_RangePadding) property.
-Date time axis supports the following types of padding,
+DateTime axis supports the following types of padding,

 * None
 * Round
 * Additional

-**Datetime - None**
+**DateTime - None**

 When the [`RangePadding`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.Chart3DAxis.html#Syncfusion_EJ2_Charts_Chart3DAxis_RangePadding) is set to `None`, minimum and maximum of an axis is based on the data.